 Many big brands–such as Haagen Dazs, So Delicious, Ben & Jerry’s, and Halo Top–are even getting on the dairy free coconut ice cream bandwagon.

 However, by making your own ice cream at home, not only do you control what ingredients go in (less sugar, and no corn syrup, gums, or preservatives), you also get to choose what flavors to make!
 You can even make multiple flavors from the same base.
 Have fun experimenting!

 *Side Note: If you want a lower-fat ice cream alternative that is also dairy free and vegan, check out the following recipe: Banana Ice Cream – 10 Different Flavors!

-Adapted from Vegan Chocolate Ice Cream
+The recipe was adapted from this Vegan Chocolate Ice Cream.

 Coconut Ice Cream